U.S. Maple: Move to Drag City

 In the fall of 1998 U.S. Maple left Skin Graft, signing to Drag City the following year, due in part to the influence of Drag City labelmate Jim O'Rourke, but also due to an agreement by the label to support the band during their busy tour schedule.
 1999 saw the band returning to the studio to record the followup to their Skin Graft work.
-Their third album, Talker, a darker, sparser record than their previous albums, was recorded at B.C.
+Their third album, Talker, a darker, sparser record than their previous ones, was recorded at B.C.
 Studio in Brooklyn, New York.
 The album was recorded by Michael Gira, lead singer of post-industrial rock band Swans, with Martin Bisi engineering.

 In 2001 the band released their fourth album, Acre Thrills.
 The album was recorded in Cannon Falls, Minnesota, at Pachyderm Studio, and mixed a week later in Richmond, Virginia, at Sound of Music.
 In the summer of 2001, after the recording of Acre Thrills, drummer Pat Samson left the band, and was replaced by Adam Vida.
-With Vida, the band released their fifth studio album, 2003's Purple On Time, which saw a departure from the confrontational, fervent, and violent aspects of previous releases.
+With Vida, the band released their fifth studio album, 2003's Purple on Time, which saw a departure from the confrontational, fervent, and violent aspects of previous releases.
 Purple on Time contained more conventional song structures, instrumentation and singing.